oracle/create-database-app/README.md

 ## Templates

-The package offers the following templates, which connect to the database using the [oracledb database driver](https://github.com/oracle/node-oracledb):
+The package offers the following templates, some of them connect to the database using the [oracledb database driver](https://github.com/oracle/node-oracledb) and other use [Oracle REST Data Services](https://www.oracle.com/database/technologies/appdev/rest.html) endpoints:

 - `node-vanilla`: A starter template that uses Node.js, vanilla JavaScript, HTML and CSS.
 It is built by [vite](https://vitejs.dev/).
 - `node-jet`: A starter template that uses Node.js and [Oracle JET](https://www.oracle.com/webfolder/technetwork/jet/index.html).
 It is built using the [ojet-cli](https://www.npmjs.com/package/@oracle/ojet-cli).